MakeSchool-Tutorials/Superhero-Team-Dueler/P00-Object-Oriented-Programming/content.md

 A class has really two parts: **properties** (data) that it needs to store, and **methods** (blocks of code) that should exist within an object along with any .

-Now to use this **Class** or _blueprint_ of a dog, we have to run it, which saves it into memory and allows us to use it, like this:
+Now to use this **Class** or _blueprint_ of a dog, we have to run it, which saves it into memory and allows us to use it to make instances of the dog class, called **instances**.
+The process of creating an object in memory from the class definition is called **instantiation**.
+We will make an instance of the Dog class called `my_dog`.

 >[action]
 > Instantiate a dog instance: